MBDB: Australia

 MBDB is considered a Schedule 9 Prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".